What is Key Club International?

 Established in 1992, Pediatric Trauma Prevention, our Minor Emphasis, is a main focus of CNH KIWIN'S in conjunction with Cal-Nev-Ha Kiwanis.
 Pediatric Trauma affects children from infancy to age nineteen.
 It is a result of motor vehicle accidents, physical abuse, drowning accidents, falls, and animal bites, making it the leading cause of death of children in the United States.
 Every year it results in sixteen million emergency visits and twenty thousand deaths.
 To prevent these accidents and injuries from happening, CNH KIWIN'S has focused on fighting Pediatric Trauma through raising funds and by increasing general awareness through education.

-Governor Nina Nguyen has announced that for her term that the Governor's Project is with the The Thirst Project.
+Governor Angela Batoon has announced that the Governor's Project is in partner with Unicef.